Reach Out Today

 Modern e-cigarettes were invented in 2003 by Chinese pharmacist Hon Lik.
 Vaping products became popular globally in the late 2000s and early 2010s as an alternative to smoking, initially marketed as a safer option or as a cessation tool.

-The FDA warns that while vaping products may be legal, the ingredients in vapes are still unsafe.
+The FDA.) warns that while vaping products may be legal, the ingredients in vapes are still unsafe.
 If you vape regularly, you should consider quitting.
+The Centers for Disease Control and Prevention (CDC) states that there are no safe tobacco products, including vapes, and recommends that adults who have never smoked should not start vaping.

 How Much Nicotine Is in Vapes?

-One reason people find it hard to quit vaping is that vaping products deliver much higher amounts of nicotine.
+One reason people find it hard to quit vaping is that vaping products deliver much higher amounts of nicotine compared to other nicotine products.

 A traditional cigarette delivers 0.5 to 15.4 milligrams in every pull; an e-cigarette delivers 6 to 28 milligrams.
-Moreover, one vape pod delivers as much nicotine as 18 to 20 cigarettes.
+For example, one Juul pod contains about as much nicotine as a full pack of cigarettes (18 to 20 cigarettes), making it easy to consume high levels of nicotine quickly.

 Here is how some other more traditional tobacco-based products stack up: